-Cash used in operating activities was \$10,205 for the three months ended September 30, 2019, compared to \$6,077 for the same period in the prior year.
-This \$4,128 increase is primarily due to an increase in operational spending to support the growth and expansion of the Company.
+Cash used in operating activities was \$4,403 and \$14,608 for the three and six months ended December 31, 2019, compared to \$3,123 and \$9,201 for the same period in the prior year.
+The \$1,280 and \$5,407 increase in cash used is primarily due to an increase in operational spending to support the growth and expansion of the Company.

-Cash used in investing activities was \$2,578 for the three months ended September 30, 2019, compared to \$2,422 for the same period in the prior year.
-This \$156 increase is mainly attributable to a \$1,764 increase for the purchase of property, plant and equipment for the continued construction of the Lucky Lake Facility and modular expansion at Mission Road, offset by a \$1,515 decrease from cash used towards the Company's investment in Burb.
+Cash used in investing activities was \$2,071 and \$4,649 for the three and six months ended December 31, 2019, compared to \$4,324 and \$6,746 for the same period in the prior year.
+The \$2,253 and \$2,097 decrease in cash used is mainly attributable to: (1) the timing of payments on the purchase of property, plant and equipment for the continued construction of the Lucky Lake Facility and modular expansion at Mission Road, (2) cash allocated to the Company's investment in Burb in the prior year, and (3) the acquisition of Phytotech in the prior year.

-Cash used in financing activities was \$95 for the three months ended September 30, 2019, compared to \$6 for the same period in the prior year.
-This \$89 increase pertains to the payment of loans and borrows assumed from the Delivra Acquisition and the payment of lease liabilities upon the Company's transition to IFRS 16.
+Cash used in financing activities was \$106 and \$201 for the three and six months ended December 31, 2019, compared to cash provided by financing activities of \$150 and \$150 for the same period in the prior year.
+The \$256 and \$351 increase in cash used pertains to the payment of loans and borrowings assumed from the acquisition of Delivra and the payment of lease liabilities upon the Company's transition to IFRS 16.

 The nature of the Company's current business and the source of revenue from operations is the cultivation and sale of cannabis, as well as the production and sale of Dream Water's sleep aid products, Delivra's pain relief consumer packaged goods, and Satipharm's CBD Gelpell® capsules.
 However, the Company's ability to continue in the normal course of operations is dependent on actions by management achieving profitable operations and raising additional capital.
 Management believes it will be able to raise capital as required in the long-term, but recognizes the risks attached thereto including without limitation, risks due to changing market conditions.
 Historically the capital requirements of the Company have been met by equity and debt subscriptions for securities of the Company.
 Any equity offering will result in dilution to the ownership interests of the Company's shareholders and may result in the dilution to the value of such interests.
 Although the Company has been successful in the past in obtaining financing, there can be no assurance that it will be able to obtain adequate financing in the future or that the terms of such financing may be favourable to the Company.
-If adequate financing is not available when required, the Company may be required to delay, sale back, or eliminate various programs and may be unable to continue in operation.
-If the Company is unable to achieve profitable operations or raise any additional funds it may require, it could have a material adverse effect on the Company's financial condition and future profitability.
+If adequate financing is not available when required, the Company may be required to delay, scale back, or eliminate various projects and programs, and may be unable to continue in operation.
+If the Company is unable to achieve profitable operations or raise additional funds it may require, it could have a material adverse effect on the Company's financial condition and future profitability.